JoeProgram/bga-copenhagen/README.md

 # Overview
 This is the project for the Board Game Arena implementation of _[Copenhagen](https://boardgamegeek.com/boardgame/269595/copenhagen)_, a game designed by **Asger Harding Granerud** and **Daniel Skjold Pedersen**, and published by **Queen Games**.

-Copenhagen is what you'd get if you combined _Ticket to Ride_ and _Tetris_.
+Copenhagen is what you'd get if you combined _[Ticket to Ride](https://boardgamegeek.com/boardgame/9209/ticket-ride)_ and _Tetris_.
 Players take cards to pay for polyominoes (aka Tetris pieces).
 The polyominoes come from a shared limited market.
 Players try to place as many polyominoes on their personal board as they can, completing columns and rows before the end of the game.
-There are also 5 abilities players can unlock that add a little spiciness to the game, while keeping it solidly in the lightweight and easy to teach category.
+There are also 5 abilities players can unlock that add a little spiciness to the game while keeping it solidly in the lightweight and easy to teach category.

 # Tech
 This project builds off the the default [Board Game Arena framework](https://en.doc.boardgamearena.com/Studio_file_reference?_gl=1*19qszbw*_ga*NjM2ODk4NzguMTY3NzA5OTE1Ng..*_ga_DWXD9R5L7D*MTY4MDAyMTUwOS44LjEuMTY4MDAyMTUxNC41NS4wLjA.).